 Waterproof hiking boots work well under conditions of humidity and cold, keeping your feet dry and warm.
 For full protection in rain or snowstorms, pack a hardshell jacket and pants, rain covers, and gaiters.

 10. Bring Sufficient Cash and Don’t Depend on ATMs

-Make sure you ‘re carrying enough cash on the trek, so you’re not running out of it halfway through the trip.
-Since there are many ATMs in Kathmandu, withdrawal of money is a much more convenient, more accessible, and safer option before the trek.
+Make sure you’re carrying enough cash on the trek so you’re not running out of it halfway through the trip.
+Since there are many ATMs in Kathmandu, money withdrawal is a much more convenient, more accessible, and safer option before the trek.

 11. Be Aware of the Mules, Yaks, and Porters on the Trail